Get exclusive member benefits & effect social change. Join Today

 Talk to your doctor if stiffness and pain limit your range of motion.
 They might refer you to a physical therapist.
 Physical therapy is a gradual treatment process.
 The goal is to return to your healthy range of motion without pain.

-The outlook for patients with reactive arthritis is positive.
-Most people make a full recovery.
+The outlook for people with reactive arthritis is positive.
+Most make a full recovery.
 However, recovery time can range from a few months to almost a year in some cases.
 According to NIAMS, between 15 and 50 percent of people with reactive arthritis experience a relapse of symptoms after initial treatment.

 Written by: Erica Roth